dougwithseismic/llm-crawler/docs/api/README.md

 # API Reference

-This document details the REST API endpoints provided by the LLM Crawler service.
+This document details the REST API endpoints provided by the GTM Crawler service.

 ## Endpoints